Shradhesh71/x402-sdk/README.md

 TypeScript SDK for HTTP 402 micropayments on Solana.
 Add pay-per-use to your APIs with one line of code.

-**Features:** SOL/USDC payments • Express middleware • Auto verification • TypeScript
+**Features:** SOL/USDC/CASH payments • Phantom wallet support • Express middleware • Auto verification • TypeScript

 ## 📦 Installation